-If you’ve been working in the UK with a visa, you might consider changing jobs.
+You might consider changing jobs if you’ve been working in the UK with a visa.
 After all, there’s nothing wrong with exploring new opportunities.
 They can help you advance your career or provide more stability.

 1) Check if skilled worker visa change employer is allowed